 One example would be:

 There needs to be the strengthening of legislation in countries to establish laws against the burning of peatlands and forests.

+Consumption of sustainable agricultural products (i.e. RSPO certified palm oil products) that employ planting methods that do not include usage of fires, deforestation, new development on peatland, and no social exploitation.

 In-class Activity Sheet 2: Peat Fires and Wildlife